sdckey/C4ALL/README.md

 TIFF and DNG files share the same signature of which there are two versions: one signifying big-endian byte-encoding ('MM') and one, little-endian ('II').

-The C4ALL plugin architecture does not support multiple keywords per plugin, so two plugins are used for each file-type.
+The C4ALL plugin architecture does not support multiple keywords per plugin, so there are two plugins for each file-type.

 ## Disclaimer